 Some time ago, I noticed I’d filled my life up with ‘stuff.’

-Over the last month, I’ve noticed I’ve filled my life up with stuff.
-My diary has been full of client appointments, CPD workshops, concerts, DIY, time with family and friends.
-There’s hardly been a space in my day (or night) when something wasn’t booked in!
+My diary was full of client appointments, CPD workshops, concerts, DIY, time with family and friends.
+There was hardly a space in my day (or night) when something wasn’t booked in!

 Are you busy, or avoiding something?